 I’m sure many of you are busy with the coming holiday, I know I am.
 It’s nearly time to say goodbye to 2020 and what an odd year it’s been.
-As always, I’m determined to see the weekly English lesson podcasts go out as normal over the holidays.
+As always, I’m determined to see the weekly English listening practice lesson podcasts go out as normal over the holidays.

 Although many of us will be busy celebrating Christmas or similar, I recognise that not all of our listeners celebrate Christmas and these listeners will want to carry on listening to our English language podcasts.